pnxtech/hydra-express/documentation.md

 Key | Usage
 --- | ---
-appServiceName | The top level name of the service.
-This isn't used by Hydra Express.
-It's there for your own use. jwtPublicCert | The path to a public key used to validate JSON Web Tokens using middleware. cluster | If true then Hydra/Express will enter Node Cluster mode and use all available CPU cores. maxSockets | Maximum number of open socket connections.
+jwtPublicCert | The path to a public key used to validate JSON Web Tokens using middleware. cluster | If true then Hydra/Express will enter Node Cluster mode and use all available CPU cores. maxSockets | Maximum number of open socket connections.